kennedyjosh/ubiety_takehome/README.md

 Do `make` to install dependencies and start the server at `localhost:8000`.
 This is equivalent to `make install` and then `make run`.

-## Testing

-Do `make test` to run the unit and integration tests.
-This command will also install any dependencies needed for testing.

 ## Configuration

 Optionally, you can specify configurable variables.
 Create a file